Firebase Rules Aren’t Enough: Decoupling Authorization for Scalable, Fine-Grained Access Control

 Another very common issue developers encounter when using Firebase's built-in security rules is the temptation to set overly permissive rules, often resulting in significant security risks.
 This is especially true when the complexity of setting up proper fine-grained access control seems overwhelming.

 Firebase's security rules are simple to implement but can quickly become complex when trying to address specific access control scenarios like role-based or relationship-based permissions.
-Due to the complexity involved, many developers resort to overly broad permissions like "allow read, write: if true;"
+Due to the complexity involved, many developers resort to overly broad permissions like "allow read, write: if true;", which essentially opens up data access to anyone.

-rule is particularly tempting because it's easy to implement and doesn't require managing intricate role definitions or relationships.
+The allow all rule is particularly tempting because it's easy to implement and doesn't require managing intricate role definitions or relationships.
 However, such permissive rules leave the door wide open to unauthorized access, posing a serious security risk.

 In many cases, developers either: